3dgeo-heidelberg/vapc/how_to.md

 * median
 * max
 * sum
-* modus
+* modus*

 Where the respective value within each voxel will be computed for any attribute.
-If the mean intensity should be calculated, one can require to do so by writing the following into the config file:
+If the mean intensity should be calculated, this can be requested by writing the following into the config file:
 ```json
 "attributes":{
     "intensity":"mean"